Sanshin Zen Community

 Before making the decision to participate, it's important to ask yourself some questions, and answer yourself honestly.

 • Will my mental health be adversely affected?
 If you're under the care of a therapist or other mental health professional, discuss whether a sesshin like this is contraindicated for you before you decide to register.
 If not but you have emotional or mental health concerns, be candid with yourself about whether you're prepared to sit calmly with whatever may arise, and to do so for 14 hours a day, day after day.
-While we're here to help with practice questions, we are not therapists who can respond to mental health crises.
+While practice leaders are here to help with practice questions, we are not therapists who can respond to mental health crises.

 If after talking things over with yourself you've realized that now is not the time for sesshin at Sanshin, there are other options available to you for deepening your practice and perhaps continuing to prepare for an eventual sesshin here.
 Ideas include: